sohith18/VR-Mini-Project-1/README.md

 - A graph showing training/validation accuracy and loss over epochs.
 - The best validation loss and corresponding accuracy printed at the end.

-This project provides a robust baseline CNN model for image classification, with options for tuning and experimenting further.

 # Image Classification using Pretrained VGG16(PartB Optional)